NewStrangeWorlds/BeAR/docs_src/sections/installation.rst

 | Before BeAR can be compiled, ``CMake`` is required to
-  configure the compilation files, locate libraries, and write the makefiles that will perform the actual compilations.
+  configure the compilation files, locate libraries, and write the make files that will perform the actual compilations.
 If required libraries are missing, ``CMake`` will report a corresponding error message.
 In this case, the missing libraries or compilers need to be installed before the configuration can be completed.